sedaryildirim/order-summary/README.md

 ### What I learned

-How to wrap text around a paragraph with word-wrap: break-word;
+How to wrap text around a paragraph with word-wrap: break-word; along with better understanding of how to place divs and to use flexbox better

 .paragraph-text {
     width: 300px;